JBVer/Cube3D/README.md

 ![image](https://github.com/JBVer/Cube3D/assets/50697943/a4686eed-a39e-41b3-9c28-4fe0a9c4f6a0)

-- Modify the layout mode by commenting/ uncommenting (QWERTY by default)
+- Modify the layout mode by commenting/uncommenting (QWERTY by default)

 ## ⚙️ Usage
 - QWERTY mode: 🇼 🇦 🇸 🇩 to move around.